Getting started (the

 verify-settings command without any options.

-$ repobee verify-settings [INFO] verifying settings ...
-[INFO] trying to fetch user information ...
-[INFO] SUCCESS: found user slarse, user exists and base url looks okay [INFO] verifying oauth scopes ...
-[INFO] SUCCESS: oauth scopes look okay [INFO] trying to fetch organization ...
-[INFO] SUCCESS: found organization test-tools [INFO] verifying that user slarse is an owner of organization repobee-demo [INFO] SUCCESS: user slarse is an owner of organization repobee-demo [INFO] trying to fetch organization master-repos ...
-[INFO] SUCCESS: found organization master-repos [INFO] verifying that user slarse is an owner of organization master-repos [INFO] SUCCESS: user slarse is an owner of organization master-repos [INFO] GREAT SUCCESS: All settings check out!
+$ repobee verify-settings [INFO] Verifying settings ...
+[INFO] Trying to fetch user information ...
+[INFO] SUCCESS: found user slarse, user exists and base url looks okay [INFO] Verifying access token scopes ...
+[INFO] SUCCESS: access token scopes look okay [INFO] Trying to fetch organization ...
+[INFO] SUCCESS: found organization test-tools [INFO] Verifying that user slarse is an owner of organization repobee-demo [INFO] SUCCESS: user slarse is an owner of organization repobee-demo [INFO] Trying to fetch organization master-repos ...
+[INFO] SUCCESS: found organization master-repos [INFO] Verifying that user slarse is an owner of organization master-repos [INFO] SUCCESS: user slarse is an owner of organization master-repos [INFO] GREAT SUCCESS: All settings check out!

 If any of the checks fail, you should be provided with a semi-helpful error

 message.
 When all checks pass and you get

 GREAT SUCCESS, move on to the next